4th-motion/stylelint-config/README.md

 ![Version][version-image]
 ![License][license-image]

-With this configuration, you can ensure that all developers on your team adhere to the coding standards.
+With this configuration, you can ensure that all developers on your team adhere to the coding standards for `scss`, `less` and `css` files.
 Changes can be made at any time - old configurations are automatically overwritten, since there is only one source of truth.

 <br>